-- \ India will not be net zero by 2050 under all scenarios. - For the world to be net zero by 2050, the developed countries therefore need to have ambitious plans to be net-negative energy systems.
-Additionally, more work is required on the management of carbon sinks (natural and geo-engineered). - Need to involve multi-national/transnational businesses and industry in climate change discussions and actions (for technology transfer, financial investment and capacity building). - Some of the top Indian businesses have committed to become net zero and internalize carbon price gradually, but it must be an international consolidated expression by large businesses. - International support and facilitation is required to create a vibrant carbon market in India, and link it with other carbon markets around the world.
+- ❖ India will not be net zero by 2050 under any scenario. - ❖ For the world to be net zero by 2050, the developed countries therefore need to have ambitious plans to be net-negative energy systems.
+Additionally, more work is required on the management of carbon sinks (natural and geo-engineered). - Need to involve multi-national/transnational businesses and industry in climate change discussions and actions (for technology transfer, financial investment and capacity building). - Some of the top Indian businesses have committed to become net zero and internalize carbon price gradually, but it must be an international consolidated expression by large businesses. - ❖ International support and facilitation is required to create a vibrant carbon market in India, and link it with other carbon markets around the world.
 This will enhance economic efficiency of GHG mitigation all over the world.
-The Paris agreement Article 6 covering Internationally Transferred Mitigation Options (ITMOs) could also support such linking through carbon price signals, duly and completely avoiding any double
+The Paris agreement Article 6 covering Internationally Transferred Mitigation Options (ITMOs) could also be a relevant mechanism for this.